codacy/codacy-pmd/src/main/resources/docs/description/java_migrating_AvoidAssertAsIdentifier.md

+Since: PMD 3.4

-Use of the term `assert` will conflict with newer versions of Java since it is a reserved word.
+Use of the term 'assert' will conflict with newer versions of Java since it is a reserved word.

-Ex:
+Example(s):
 ```
 public class A {
 	public  class foo {